 Grimley: “The ABA has selected Tokyo as its’ venue for the 2015 Asia Forum.
 How would you describe the importance of Tokyo as a focal point for ABA members?”

-Sandford : “Tokyo has one of the highest concentrations of ABA members outside the United States and we want to offer our members a chance to enjoy some of their membership benefits closer to home.
-Further, Tokyo has long been ranked among the very top cities in the world for its influence on global matters – factoring in its business activity, human capital, economic stability, information exchange, cultural experience and political engagement.
-We want to share that experience with our ABA members from other countries and invite those in Tokyo who are not members of the ABA to join us!
+Sandford : “Tokyo has one of the highest concentrations of ABA members outside the United States.
+We want to offer our members a chance to enjoy some of their membership benefits closer to home.
+Further, Tokyo has long been ranked among the very top cities in the world for its influence on global matters.
+Factoring in its business activity, human capital, economic stability, information exchange, cultural experience and political engagement.
+We want to share that experience with our ABA members from other countries and invite those in Tokyo.
+Those who are not members of the ABA join us!

 Grimley: “The Forum will be covering topics ranging from anti-corruption, antitrust, consumer protection, e-commerce, intellectual property, joint ventures to M&A transactions.
-Among these topics – are there any specific issues ABA members and their counterparts in the Asia-Pacific region should be focusing particular attention to?”
+Among these topics – are there any specific issues ABA members.
+Their counterparts in the Asia-Pacific region should be focusing particular attention on?”

 Kearney: “Many of the panels will discuss specific issues of government regulation and enforcement that can impact businesses in the ordinary course and highlight best practices for defending a client that is subject to a government investigation.”

 Grimley: “Japan and the United States enjoy a robust trade and investment relationship.
-What are the key benefits lawyers from American and Japan will realize from attending this years’ Forum?”
+What are the key benefits lawyers from America and Japan will realize from attending this year’s Forum?”